harsha123e/Postman-API-Testing-Framework-Reqres/README.md

 ## Conclusion

 This API testing framework provides a robust foundation for testing the Reqres API, ensuring that all critical endpoints are thoroughly validated.

----

-This README reflects the basic scenarios you've implemented and explains the project's scope and usage.